 A growing import demand for institutional-size food products by the catering sector is being driven by the large number of expatriate third country nationals working in Saudi Arabia and the increasing number of foreign pilgrims visiting the two holy cities (Mecca and Madina).
-There are seven million expatriate workers residing in the Kingdom, most of who are from the Sub Continent of Asia (India, Pakistan, Bangladesh) and the Philippines.
-The number of foreign pilgrims coming for Hajj and Umra rituals is estimated at about five million per annum.
+There are seven million expatriate workers residing in the Kingdom, most of who are from the Sub Continent of Asia (India, Pakistan, and Bangladesh) and the Philippines.
+The number of foreign pilgrims coming for Hajj and Umra rituals is estimated at about eight million per annum.

 Dining at fast food restaurants is popular among Saudi families and expatriate workers.
-International fast food chains such as KFC, Burger King, and McDonald's together with local chains such as Herfy import at least part of their food needs from the United States.
+International fast food chains such as KFC, On The Border, Burger King, and McDonald's, Chili's, Apple Bees, Fuddruckers, TGI Fridays, together with local chains such as Herfy, and Kudu, import at least part of their food needs from the United States.
 Large catering companies, especially those serving Western expatriates, also buy a portion of their requirements directly from the United States.

-Most expatriates are from South Asia (Indian, Pakistan, Bangladesh, Sir Lanka) Egypt, Sudan, Yemen, the Philippines, and East Africa in recent years, the number of Western expatriates residing in the Kingdom has declined significantly due to continued terrorist threats targeting mostly American and other Western citizens in Saudi Arabia.
-American and Europeans living in the country tend to generally meet professional occupational needs.
+Most expatriates are from South Asia (Indian, Pakistan, Bangladesh, Sir Lanka) Egypt, Sudan, Yemen, the Philippines, and East Africa.
+The number of Western expatriates is estimated at more than 100,000.
 Some Saudi supermarkets employ Americans and British general managers, operation managers, and executives.

-Saudi and Western expatriates are the largest consumers of American consumer-oriented products and the principal shoppers in Class A supermarkets.
-The Saudi consumer is becoming increasing educated about quality, nutritional value, price, and packaging.
-Saudis pay attention to expiry dates on products.
-Saudis and Westerners enjoy new products and supermarket managers are aware that those companies offering a wide variety of products will have the best chance for prospering in this competitive market.
+Saudi and middle income expatriates are the largest consumers of American consumer-oriented products and the principal shoppers in Class A supermarkets.
+The consumers in Saudi Arabia are becoming increasing educated about quality, nutritional value, price, and packaging.
+They pay attention to expiry dates on products and enjoy new products.
+Domestic supermarkets that offer a wide variety of food products will have the best chance for prospering in this competitive market.

 A recent trend in the Kingdom has been the decline in canned food products in favor of fresh or frozen food items.
 Frozen foods are perceived by consumers as being fresher than canned foods.
 Changing lifestyles and an increasing number of women entering the workplace are driving demand for prepared foods.
-A significant percentage of Saudis continue to purchase a large percentage of their food at wholesale markets, but more and more Saudis are shopping regularly at supermarkets and hypermarkets, Hypermarket/supermarket shopping is considered a primary form of entertainment for the Saudi family.
-Recently introduced hypermarkets are huge (up to 100,000 square feet), offer up to 60 checkout counters, and provide more than 55,000 items including foodstuffs, clothing, tools, toys, computers, and various electronics.
-Some supermarkets have built large play areas for children and are surrounded by, specialty shops such as photo, music, and fast food outlets.
+A significant percentage of Saudis continue to purchase a large percentage of their food at wholesale markets, but more and more Saudis are shopping regularly at supermarkets and hypermarkets.
+Hypermarket/supermarket shopping is considered a primary form of entertainment for the shoppers in Saudi Arabia.
+Recently introduced hypermarkets offer shoppers a one-stop shopping experience.
+The hypermarkets are huge (up to 200,000 square feet), offer up to 60 checkout counters, and provide more than 55,000 items including foodstuffs, clothing, tools, toys, computers, various electronics.
+Some hypermarkets have built large play areas for children and are surrounded by, specialty shops such as photo, music, and fast food outlets.

-Corner grocery stores, commonly referred to as bakalahs, are found in every neighborhood in the Kingdom.
+Corner grocery stores, commonly referred to as Bakalahs are found in every neighborhood in the Kingdom.
 They cater mainly to Saudis and third country nationals.
-Despite the tremendous increase in the number of Class A supermarkets and the growing number of hypermarkets, the number of bakalahs has not decreased significantly, as once predicted.
+Despite the tremendous increase in the number of Class A supermarkets and the growing number of hypermarkets, the number of bakalahs has not decreased significantly as once predicted.
 Perhaps the main reason for this is that women cannot legally derive cars in Saudi Arabia.
 Also, many third country nationals working in the Kingdom do not own automobiles.
 Most expatriate housing compounds contain one or two grocery stores.
-The Saudi company, "Arabian Food Supplies," has small grocery stores located in many "Western" compounds in Riyadh, Jeddah, Al-Khobar and in SAUDI/ARAMCO compounds.
+The Saudi company, "Arabian Food Supplies," has small grocery stores located in many "Western" compounds in Riyadh, Jeddah, Al-Khobar and in Saudi/ARAMCO compounds.
 The number of corner grocery stores is increasing in response to urban expansion.
 They are filled with many imported consumer-oriented products.
 Most have the capability to offer frozen foods, and all contain refrigerators.